Your Experience as a Woman Is Not TMI

 We learn from the women in our circle what’s ok and what isn’t.
 We pick up on subtle cues, sometimes unconsciously, about how we should be and behave.

-“If we apologize, we are implicitly telling other women they need to do the same.”
+“When we apologize, we are implicitly telling other women they need to do the same.”

-We are asking them to erase, minimize, or adjust their experience or if they have the audacity to fully speak it aloud, to apologize.
+We are asking them to erase, minimize, or adjust their experience, or if they have the audacity to fully speak it aloud, to apologize.

 Let’s put a stop to this.